Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis: Non-Diagonal Correlation Function and GSRs of and Gluonic Currents

-The divergences in $K_3$ and $K_2$ cancel, leaving a finite result as required given the $m^2/q^2$ pre-factor.
-The logarithmic correction from $K_1$ is seen to be subleading compared with the logarithmic correction from $K_3$.
-Thus the leading-chiral gluon condensate contribution to the non-diagonal correlator is
+The divergences in $I_3$ and $I_2$ cancel, leaving a finite result as required given the $m_q^2/q^2$ pre-factor.
+The logarithmic correction from $I_1$ is seen to be subleading compared with the logarithmic correction from $I_3$.
+Thus the leading-chiral gluon condensate contribution to the non-diagonal unmixed OPE coefficient is

-An additional subtlety must be addressed before we can accept~\eqref{GG_result} as definitive.
-It is known that the naively-calculated $\langle \alpha G^2\rangle$ results may differ from the actual $\langle \alpha G^2\rangle$ contributions when the quark mass is retained to obtain subleading mass corrections in the gluon condensate contributions \cite{bagan}.
-The resolution of this problem is related to operator mixing; the coefficient of the operator $G^2$ receives a correction of

-where $C_{QQ}$ is the coefficient of the quark condensate $\langle \bar q q\rangle$ \cite{bagan}.
-In our case, $C_{QQ}\sim m\alpha^2$ which provides a $\sim \alpha^3$ correction to the coefficient of $G^2$, representing a subleading correction compared with~\eqref{GG_result}.
-Hence we conclude that no further calculation is needed to obtain the leading gluon condensate corrections.